-The Group receives non-audit taxation advice from the Group's auditors.
-The audit committee assesses the independence of the external auditors by means of an internal review of the relationships with the auditors.
+The Group receives non-audit taxation advice from the Group's auditor.
+The Audit Committee assesses the independence of the external auditor by means of an internal review of the relationship with the auditor.

 Shareholder Relations

 The objective of the Board is to create increased shareholder value by growing the business in a way that delivers sustainable improvements in earnings over the medium to long term.